 After you arrive to Greece:

-After arriving in Greece, you will be allowed to move freely around the country.
-You need to keep in mind that a range of measures to prevent the spread of Covid-19 have been adopted by the Greek Government (prohibition of large gatherings, requiring the use of masks in certain areas, etc.)
+A range of measures to prevent the spread of Covid-19 have been adopted by the Greek Government (prohibition of large gatherings, requiring the use of masks in certain areas, etc.).

-Facial Masks: A mask or facial cover is mandatory in supermarkets and all food stores (bakeries, butchers), all retail stores, all forms of public transportation, taxis, elevators, hospitals, clinics, diagnostic centers, banks, public sector services offices, hair and beauty salons and other enclosed spaces.
-Some regions have made face coverings mandatory in outdoor areas as well.
+Facial Masks: A mask or facial cover is mandatory in supermarkets and all food stores (bakeries, butchers), all retail stores, all forms of public transportation, taxis, elevators, hospitals, clinics, diagnostic centers, banks, public sector services offices, hair and beauty salons, and other enclosed spaces.
+Face coverings are currently mandatory in outdoor areas as well.

-Kindly note that the respective health and safety protocols are usually being updated on a weekly basis and thus they are subject to modifications.
+Kindly note that the respective health and safety protocols are usually being updated on a regular basis and thus they are subject to modifications.

-The Kids Love Greece team will be sending you updates and we can provide you with a list of doctors and hospitals.
+The Kids Love Greece team will be sending you updates and we can provide you with a list of doctors, hospitals as well as Covid-19 testing centers.
 We further advise that you get health insurance and travel insurance.

 Coronavirus Coverage in Travel Insurance